 As you have read in my previous posts, my father was a pivotal person in my life.
 His alcoholism and his subsequent sobriety still has a profound impact on my life.
 On January 14, 2014, my father had an aneurysm and went to be with Jesus.
 Here is the Eulogy I gave for him at …

 Testimony Part 2 God is Good So much has happened since the Spring of 1995, which is where I left off in Part 1.
-Through 1995 to 2000, I continued to work at CAB Health and Recovery Services as a detox nurse.
-Eventually I wound up being the admissions coordinator.
+From 1995 to 2000, I continued to work at CAB Health and Recovery Services as a detox nurse.
+Eventually, I wound up being the admissions coordinator.
 Lots of challenges!
-Our family …
+Our …

 Francis Shaeffer was an apologist who blazed the trail for many modern apologists.
 While apologists of his time were mostly academics in their ministerial approach, Shaeffer took not only a theoretical approach but also a populist approach.

 One of the main goals of any world view is addressing the question of suffering and evil.
 Alvin Plantinga takes an approach that stresses the free will of the individual as an explanation.

 In my last blog post, I went through Ephesians 1:1-14 and the concept of freely choosing to join the predetermined group.
 In a discussion of free will, my Calvinist brothers and sisters may bring up this verse, also from Ephesians.

 When the British, Canadian, and American soldiers invaded Normandy on D-day, they knew what army they belonged to.
 Although some, if not most, had been conscripted for duty, it is undeniable that most of the soldiers involved in that day were there of their own volition.
 They wanted to be there.

 Whether the commands are good unto themselves or good because of theistic declaration seems to be a “chicken and egg” argument, but it is not.
 Copan addresses the question by first stating that “objective moral values are an inescapable, properly basic bedrock.”